-Sexual addiction is having constant sexual thoughts and sexual behaviors in order for your brain to feel rewarded.
+Sexual addiction is having constant sexual thoughts and sexual behaviours in order for your brain to feel rewarded.
 This can involve having one night stands or multiple sex partners, looking at porn, sex with prostitutes, or an excessive amount of masturbation.
 There can be a number of reasons why you have a sex addiction whether it is a higher rate of testosterone or estrogen, past sexual abuse, making yourself feel better, etc.

 According to the Departmental Management of the USDA, 38% of men and 45% of women end up getting a venereal disease.
-There are sexually transmitted diseases like genital herpes, HPV, syphilis, gonorrhea, and fatal diseases like AIDs, HIV, and Hepatitis B and C. Those with STDs have the risk of passing it on to someone else which will raise an epidemic.
+There are sexually transmitted diseases like genital herpes, HPV, syphilis, gonorrhoea, and fatal diseases like AIDs, HIV, and Hepatitis B and C. Those with STDs have the risk of passing it on to someone else which will raise an epidemic.
 Sexually acting out can lead to a genital injury.

 Sex addiction can affect your mental health as well such as feelings of shame, guilt, remorse, hopelessness, despair, anxiety, and loneliness.
 Many with sex addiction can become very violent in becoming rapists or molesting children all because they cannot control their sexual cravings.

 For those with gonorrhea or chlamydia, there are antibiotics to take.
 Your partner needs to be tested too despite whether or not symptoms are apparent.
 If this goes untreated, this can result in permanent damage to the reproductive organs and will not be able to get pregnant.

 Genital herpes stays in your body for life with outbreaks occurring several times during the year but can lessen over time.
 Zovirax, Famvir, and Valtrex are medications used to reduce the length and severity of the herpes outbreaks.
 Hepatitis B can be treated with pegylated interferon, interferon alpha, adefovir, entecavir, and lamivudine to stop liver damage.

 Smarmore Castle Private Clinic in County Louth, near Dublin was founded in 1988 as a residential rehabilitation hospital treating people suffering from drug and alcohol purposes.
 Smarmore Castle believes in helping patients lead a life of abstinence through 12 Step programs, detox and medical treatment, psychotherapy, and complementary therapies.
-For more information, please call 041-986-5080.
-For those who live out of the country, the international number is 00353-41-986-5080.
+For more information, please call 041-214-5111.
+For those who live out of the country, the international number is 00353-41-214-5111.